eth-ait/Gaussian-Garments/README.md

 ```
 This will store the training checkpoint into `DEFAULTS.output_root/*subject_id*/stage3/ckpt/`

+### Step 4 and creating trajectories:
+In step 4, we optimize the behavior of the garment by finetuning a ContourCraft graph neural network.

+To perform this step, please refer to the [ContourCraft](https://github.com/Dolorousrtur/ContourCraft/) repository and specifically to [this notebook](https://github.com/Dolorousrtur/ContourCraft/blob/main/GaussianGarments.ipynb).
+This notebook also shows how to simulate the garments with ContourCraft in order to create trajectory files needed to run the inference step of Gaussian Garments.

+Note that you will need to follow the [installation instructions for ContourCraft](https://github.com/Dolorousrtur/ContourCraft/blob/main/INSTALL.md) before running the finetuning process.

 ### Inference
 To render a dynamic sequence of Gaussian garment geometries, use `inference.py` script:
 ```bash